10 Best Plants for Goldfish Tanks

 Lighting

-Most goldfish-safe plants do fine with simple low to medium aquarium lighting for 6 to 8 hours daily.
+Most goldfish-safe plants do well with low to medium aquarium lighting.

 Fertilizer